mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 {$nor : [{result : "No Violation Issued"}, {result : "Violation Issued"}]}
 ```

 Okay, it looks like there is *Unable to Locate, pass, warning, fail*, and a bunch of other type of results.
 Let's exclude the *pass and fail* as well.
 For that, I just append the other conditions to this array of clauses that *$nor* is looking at.
 Here, I'm adding that I don't want the *results* to include *pass* or *fail*.
+So, neither *pass, fail, Violation Issued or No Violation Issued* should be part of the results.

+All right, still lots of other results are available.
+This is us using *$nor*, which is essentially a combination of *$not, $and, $or*.